24namanjain/YTShortsAutoScroll/store-listing.md

 ## 🆕 What's New in Version 1.1.0 (2025-05-29)

 ### Added
+- Double-skip prevention: Only one skip per video, even if ads or user actions advance the video
 - Keyboard shortcuts: ➡️ Right arrow opens comments, ⬅️ Left arrow closes comments
 - Customizable toast duration with auto-hide (default: 2s)
 - Improved detection of the comments button